snarfblam/hasher-js/README.md

 ## License

-The source code of this version of Hasher-js is distributed under WTFPL 2.0.
-This applies to any code included in the original repository unless otherwise indicated in the relevant file or this readme, and does not apply to third-party components that are referenced by but not distributed with this source code, nor does it apply to any bundled version of this software.

-"Bundles" are files that include processed and modified versions of the source code from both Hasher-js and third-party components and as such are subject to the licenses of said components, which are included below for convenience.
+Hasher-js is distributed under WTFPL 2.0 (see license.txt.).
+Hasher-js uses the following third-party components that are referenced by the Hasher-js source code and included in the compiled bundle:

 ### js-sha1

-js-sha1 is released under the MIT license:

     Copyright 2014-2017 Chen, Yi-Cyuan